We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Perhaps I didn’t have enough water to thoroughly heat the glass all the through.

-When I felt enough time had passed (7-10 minutes), I blew out the candle and rushed the bottle under a stream of cold water, rotating it the whole time.
-Immediately I heard cracking, like the popping noise you hear when you drop ice cubes in water or pour milk into a bowl of Rice Krispies.
+After 7 to 10 minutes, I blew out the candle and held the bottle under a stream of cold water, rotating it the whole time.
+Soon I heard cracking, like the popping noise you hear when you drop ice cubes in water or pour milk into a bowl of Rice Krispies.

-IT WORKED.
-It’s unnerving when the bottle suddenly becomes two pieces in your hands.
+Now the bottle is in two pieces in your hands.
 (Surely this is proof that I’m some sort of wizard!)
 On my first bottle, the edges were a little jagged.
 The second try went much smoother, except for an unexpected notch in the back… but let’s just go ahead and ignore that.
-You guys can keep a secret, right?

 A few more attempts to figure out what worked best for me, et voila: